-Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore.
+Trail hopping in the Alleghenies, southcentral PA, is equal parts water, forest, and a bit of railroad lore.
 It's a hiker and biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
-Over the river and through the woods and around the Horseshoe Curve - these trails really mix it up, all in the unspoiled wilderness of the Alleghenies.
+Over the river and through the woods and around the Horseshoe Curve - these trails really mix it up.

 After all the trail hopping, it's time for a trail of another kind — a short walking tour of Altoona.
-The city found its origin as one of the great railroad towns in America, and Altoona still honors its history at the Railroaders Memorial Museum.
+Known as one of the great railroad towns in America, there are a few stops to enjoy around the area.
+Known for its origin as one of the great railroad towns in America, stop by the Horseshoe Curve to learn about the history of one of the most important spots in U.S. transportation history and watch the trains zoom by. found its origin as one of the great railroad towns in America, and Altoona still honors its history at the Railroaders Memorial Museum

 No, not the railroad tracks again.
 It's the local minor league baseball team - the AA affiliate for the Pittsburgh Pirates™.
 Catch a game under the lights in what's widely considered the finest minor league ballpark in the country.
 With the Allegheny Mountains as a backdrop, there really isn't a more scenic or intimate way to watch a baseball game.

 First things first.
 Grab a homestyle breakfast at Top's Diner off Route 22, preferably a “Capone” omelet or the hot cakes, you'll need your energy for Raystown Lake.
-The massive freshwater lake offers a mile-long walk along the Hillside Nature Trail.
-Later you might stroll along the Old Logger’s Trail and look at exhibits on forest management practices, or test your strength on the 30-mile Terrace Mountain Trail around the eastern length of the lake.
+The massive freshwater lake offers a half mile walk along the Hillside Nature Trail.
+Later you might stroll along the Old Logger’s Trail and look at exhibits on forest management practices or test your strength on the 6-mile Terrace Mountain Trail around the eastern length of the lake.